 In alignment with Switzerland’s International Cooperation Strategy 2021-24 and the Agenda 2030’s orientation towards fostering public-private partnerships (SDG 17), the SDC recently published a Handbook on Private Sector Engagement.

-In this context, the SDC Health Network organises a series of webinars between March and September 2021 to explore the different forms of private sector engagement in health and to discuss the challenges and opportunities in public-private partnerships (register here).
+In this context, the SDC Health Network organised a series of webinars between March and September 2021 to explore the different forms of private sector engagement in health and to discuss the challenges and opportunities in public-private partnerships.

 Switzerland's International Cooperation Strategy 2021–24 aims to expand cooperation with the private sector and exploit its potential to promote sustainable development in low and middle-income countries, including in fragile and conflict-affected settings.
 To this effect, private sector engagement (PSE) is not a goal in itself, but a means to fulfil the Sustainable Development Goals (SDGs).
 The SDC has already accumulated substantial experience, particularly at the global level, to engage with the private sector in a targeted manner, in order to jointly contribute to the achievement of the SDGs.
 Interesting initiatives are also being promoted in selected countries through a variety of SDC instruments, both as short-term humanitarian interventions and longer-haul endeavours.
 In February 2021, the SDC published a Handbook on Private Sector Engagement, which provides operational guidance on the specific modality of Private Sector Engagement.